 David Reid writes for CNBC.com.
 He previously worked as a Television Producer on CNBC International's Squawk Box Europe, European Closing Bell and Worldwide Exchange.
-He has also led the production of special shows such as Decision Time.
 Prior to arriving in London, David was a business reporter for Radio New Zealand.
 He graduated from the University of Bath with a Masters in Business.
 A lifelong fan of Hibernian FC.

 Follow David on Twitter @cnbcdavy